TITLE: Blood Ties(1/2)

 Despite the beautiful weather, they were the only two on the courts.
 They took turns for a while, the shots becoming more and more exotic.
 Mulder performed his trademark "reverse lay-up with a twist" and Grey actually managed to sink one while lying on the asphalt, using only his feet.

-"One on one," Grey finally suggested.
+"One on one," he finally suggested.
 "Fifty points."

 "You're on -- if you're sure you've got the stamina.
 After all, you do have five years on me."

-Grey grinned wolfishly.
+Grey favored him with a wolfish grin.
 "Don't worry about me, little brother.
 I think I can keep up."

 Three quarters into the game, with Grey trailing by a mere four points, their random conversation hit rocky ground.
 Mulder had the ball and was bouncing it slowly while Grey leaned forward with his hands braced just above his knees.
-Both were breathing heavily and drenched in sweat.
+Both were breathing heavily and drenched in sweat from their exertions.

 "You really believe everything you told me last night?"
-Grey asked panting.
+Grey panted.

 "These men, the Consortium, in league with aliens?"
 Grey twisted his body back and forth, keeping it between Mulder and the ball.
 "Responsible for Dana's kidnapping?
 For giving her cancer?"
 He punctuated his words by spinning around, delivering a brutal check to Mulder's side with his elbow before making a jump shot.
 "Forty-four, forty."